RodrigoSdeCarvalho/lia/lia-src/docs/usage.md

    > **Note:**
    >
-   > Currently, LiA's database only runs on port `5432:5432`.
-Make sure this port is available on your system.
+   > Currently, LiA's database runs on port `5432`.
+Ensure this port is available on your system.
 If you have a PostgreSQL server running on this port, you may need to stop it before running LiA.
-In the future, this port will be configurable.
+In future versions, this port will be configurable.

 4. **Install the Binary:**